 By Lisa Ackerman and Linda Betzold

-Many children with autism suffer from many issues involving the gut and their bowel movements (or lack there of).
-So much so that not a meeting goes by, nor a support phone conversation, that does not involve a discussion of “how are your child’s poops?”
+Many children with autism suffer from issues involving the gut and bowel movements (or lack thereof).
+Not a meeting goes by, nor a phone conversation, that does not involve the question, “how are your child’s poops?”

-Based on the obsession to help children “go” daily, one would conclude this process is a newly found hobby.
-Many TACA families take great care in discussing, analyzing and fretting over their child’s poops!
-(So you are not crazy!
+Many TACA families take great care in discussing, analyzing and fretting over their child’s poops.
+(So you are not crazy.
 Join the club!)

-- Is having loose bowel movements that happen too quickly after eating (for example less than one hour) — there are issues to address.
+- Has loose bowel movements that happen too quickly after eating (less than one hour, for example).

-- Is having bowel movements two, three, four or more days apart; then they are not stooling often enough — there are issues to address.
+- Has bowel movements two, three, four or more days apart; they are not stooling often enough.

-- Has a bloated belly beyond the age of two — there are issues to address.
+- Has a bloated belly beyond age two.

-- Performs self stimulatory behaviors such as toe walking, flapping or posturing just before or while stooling (posturing appears to provide comfort and may include applying pressure to the abdomen by leaning against a blunt object, like arm of sofa, therapy ball, mom’s knee, etc.) — there are issues to address.
+- Performs self-stimulatory behaviors such as toe walking, flapping, or posturing just before or while stooling (posturing appears to provide comfort and may include applying pressure to the abdomen by leaning against a blunt object, like the arm of a sofa, therapy ball, or mom’s knee).

-- Produces stool that has a very odd odor, color and/or texture — there are issues to address.
+- Produces stool that has a very odd odor, color and/or texture.

-- Has fallen behind or hit a plateau on his/her growth chart — there are issues to address.
+- Has lost weight, fallen behind, or hit a plateau on his/her growth chart.

-If the bowels are not moving daily, it can be toxic to overall health.
-It can be damaging to the gut, and it can be painful to the child.
+If the bowels are not moving daily, it can be toxic to overall health, as well as damaging to the gut and painful for the child.
 If a child on the spectrum is experiencing any issues with bowel movement, it is critically important to find a doctor to assist.
-In addition, for all children, eating a balanced diet including a good amount of water, exercise, fiber and a variety of foods, including fruits and vegetables (or fruit and veggies in disguise!) is very important for good health!
-It is extremely important to work with your child on balance in the diet.
-Limit intake of sugar, fast foods, too many foods from one food pyramid category and not the others, and foods with little nutritional value.
+In addition, for all children, eating a balanced diet including a good amount of water, fiber, and a variety of foods, including fruits and vegetables (or fruit and veggies in disguise!) is very important for good health.
+Limit intake of sugar, fast foods, too many foods from one food pyramid category to the exclusion of others, and foods with little nutritional value.

 Proper medical testing can also assist in identifying the problems with bowel movement and other gut-related issues.

 When we think of constipation, we usually think of stool that looks like little, hard rocks and is really hard to push out.
-That kind of constipation usually resolves with more water, fruit, veggies and fiber in the diet.
-This isn’t usually the kind of constipation we are talking about with our kids.
-It’s not a matter of texture; it’s a matter of frequency.
-Our kids stool is often mushy; it should be easy for them to pass.
+That kind of constipation usually resolves with more water, fruit, veggies, and fiber in the diet.
+This isn’t usually the kind of constipation our kids experience.
+For ASD kids with gut issues, it’s not a matter of texture; it’s a matter of frequency.
+Their stool is often mushy; it should be easy for them to pass.
 But they often have to strain and work very hard to get this mushy stuff out.
 Most of the time our kids are not having daily bowel movements, even though the stool is soft or loose and should be easy to pass every day.
-Our kids may only poop once a week!
+Instead, our kids may only poop once a week!
 This is called soft stool constipation, and this is the kind of constipation that is most common in our kids.
-And it is the sign of an unhealthy gut.
+It is the sign of an unhealthy gut.

-- IgE and IgG food allergy testing can give you clues about what other foods may be causing trouble; deleting those foods from the diet may alleviate constipation.
+- IgE and IgG food allergy testing can give you clues about what other foods may be causing trouble; eliminating those foods from the diet may alleviate constipation.

 - Digestive enzymes may help kids with constipation.
-Kirkman, Houston and Enzymedica are brands that are well liked by parents.
-Some kids cannot tolerate supplemental digestive enzymes, so some families use the “green juice.”
-Take fresh organic veggies and puree them in the food processor or blender, including spinach, apple, whatever is tolerated.
-Then give one tablespoon of the “green juice” with each meal.
+Kirkman, Houston, and Enzymedica are brands that are well liked by parents.
+Some kids cannot tolerate supplemental digestive enzymes, so some families use “green juice.”
+Take fresh organic veggies or fruit and puree them in a food processor or blender.
+Then give one tablespoon with each meal.
 The naturally occurring enzymes in the raw food will help digestion.
-Talk to your doctor about the best option and dose for your child.
+Talk to your doctor about dosing.

-- Cook with flaxseed meal/powder — 1 to 4 tablespoons per recipe (i.e., 12 muffins, 1 loaf of GFCFSF bread, etc.)
+- Cook with flaxseed meal or powder,1 – 4 tablespoons per recipe (i.e., 12 muffins, 1 loaf of GFCFSF bread, etc.)

-- Epsom salt baths — 1 cup of Epsom salts and a pinch of aluminum-free baking soda in the tub every night.
+- Epsom salt baths.
+Use a cup of Epsom salts and a pinch of aluminum-free baking soda in the tub every night.
 Drinking the bath water is okay if you are constipated.

 - OxyPowder is oxygenated magnesium that can have powerful results.

 - Fruit and more fruit!
-Bake with pureed fruit or Gerber’s baby food if fruit textures are not tolerated.
-(Use 2 to 4 tablespoons per recipe.
+Bake with pureed fruit or baby food if fruit textures are not tolerated.
+(Use 2 – 4 tablespoons per recipe.
 It will give a nice texture.
 Be sure to cut back on other water/liquids in the recipe.)

 - Drink lots of filtered water during the day, and then drink some MORE water!
 Bottom line — make sure kids are drinking enough water, especially during hot weather!
 The rule of thumb is to consume one quart of water for every 50 pounds of body weight.